Ancient Vessels

 A week after the armistice of November 11, 1918, the USS Arizona, as the newest and most powerful American dreadnought, served as part of the honor escort convoying the President of the United States Woodrow Wilson to the Paris Peace Conference.

-In July, 1921, USS Arizona served as flagship for the Battle Force, Atlantic Fleet to arrived at the port of Callao to observe the celebrations accompanying the centennial year of Peruvian independence.
+In July, 1921, USS Arizona served as flagship for the Battle Force, Atlantic Fleet.
 On August 3rd, 1921, the Arizona battleship sailed for Panama Bay as the flagship of Battleship Division 7.
 Over the next 14 years, USS Arizona served as flagship for Battleship Divisions 2, 3, and 4.

-In September, 1938, USS Arizona became the flagship for Battleship Division 1, when Rear Admiral Chester Nimitz (later to become Commander-in-Chief, Pacific Fleet) broke his flag on board.
+In September, 1938, USS Arizona became the flagship for Battleship Division 1, when Rear Admiral Chester Nimitz (later to become Commander-in-Chief, Pacific Fleet) broke his flag on board (a naval term that refers to when an admiral takes command of a ship.)

-Hundreds of long hours to make these parts from scratch.
-Making nautical art pieces for your proud display is our purpose of existence.
+Hundreds of hours to make these parts from scratch.

 Learn more about the USS Arizona here: https://en.wikipedia.org/wiki/USS_Arizona_(BB-39)